 Second, most people do not understand or even think about the impact their culture has on them.
 Because of this lack of awareness, they tend to have misunderstandings when working with people from other cultures.
 They believe everyone views the world as they do.
 Not so.

 Third, little or no knowledge of your culture and the culture of the people with whom you are working on high-stress, demanding projects could lead to frustration or complete disaster.

 Regarding cultural matters, ignorance is not bliss.

 What are the six cultural markers?

 What are the six crucial cultural markers?
+How to outsource software development?
 And where on the cultural map does the US vs. nearshore outsourcing companies sit?
 You might well be surprised.

 - Individualism vs. Collectivism

 - Short term vs. Long term